ManApart/quest-command/notes.md

 ### Misc / Unsorted
 - Readable behavior / item
 - Be consistent.
-End with periods or without them.
+End all statements with periods.
 - Remove hatchet and apple from starting inventory and place them in world etc
 - Directly cook recipe
 - Inventory carrying space